rancher/rke2/docs/hardening_guide.md

 ### NetworkPolicies

 When ran with the cis-1.5 profile, RKE2 will put NetworkPolicies in place that pass the CIS Benchmark for Kubernetes's built-in namespcaes.
-These namespaces are: `kube-system`, `kube-public`, and `default`.
+These namespaces are: `kube-system`, `kube-public`, `kube-node-lease`, and `default`.

 The NetworkPolicy used will only allow pods within the same namespace to talk to each other.
 The notable exception to this is that it allows DNS requests to be resolved.